 The purpose of the Office of Student Disability Services at Grace College & Seminary is to offer accommodations and services for students with disabilities that will provide equal access to college and college-related activities.
-The Office of Student Disability Services in the Morgan Library-Learning Center provides individualized support for students diagnosed with specific learning disabilities or for those with other disabilities who meet federal guidelines.
-Although the college is mandated by Section 504 of the Rehabilitation Act the ADA Amendments Act, it is the intention of the Office of Student Disability Services to serve our students with disabilities in a Christ-like and respectful manner which assists them developing their independence.
+The Office of Student Disability Services in the Morgan Library Learning Center provides individualized support for students diagnosed with specific learning disabilities or for those with other disabilities who meet federal guidelines.
+Although the college is mandated by Section 504 of the Rehabilitation Act and the ADA Amendments Act to provide these services, it is the intention of the Office of Student Disability Services to serve our students with disabilities in a Christ-like and respectful manner that assists them in developing their independence.

 If you are a perspective student, please work through your admissions counselor, who may set up an appointment with the Coordinator of Student Disability Services.

 For every student, transitioning from high school to college is an adjustment.
 The transition for students with disabilities can be more of a challenge.
-The U.S. Department of Education offers a pamphlet to offer guidance for students transitioning to college.
+The U.S. Department of Education offers a pamphlet that offers guidance for students transitioning to college.
 You may access it at: http://www.ed.gov/ocr/transition.html.

-Contact the Christine French, Coordinator of Student Disability Services in the Morgan Library-Learning Center in person, Room 203, by email at email@example.com or by phone 574.273.5100, ext.
+Contact Christine French, coordinator of Student Disability Services, in the Morgan Library Learning Center in person, Room 203, by email at email@example.com or by phone 574-273-5100, ext.
 6423.